About me

 Kia ora.
 I’m Coralie.
 I’m a potter based in Ōhinehou Lyttelton, Aotearoa New Zealand.

 As the hours spent potting extend into the thousands, I find myself far more drawn to pots that have a life to them.
 Nuanced forms with a range of surfaces that convey the beauty of the material and the heat that transforms them from clay into ceramic.
 To paraphrase Shoji Hamada, beauty can express itself fully when it joins with utility.
 I think when one sits with this, it allows you to really appreciate ceramics as an art form.
+Only when we use these pieces, do they reach their full potential.

 Classes/Workshops/Intensive